-Born in Skopje, Macedonia, in the former Yugoslavia, into a family of musicians of Central and Eastern European heritage, he grew up in Belgrade where he also began his musical training on the violin at the Mokranjac Music School, the oldest music school in Serbia.
-He made his solo debut at age of 11 with the Belgrade Philharmonic Orchestra.
-Within a short time he went on to win numerous awards and competitions as well as frequently appearing on radio and television broadcasts.
-After finishing his studies at the University of Arts in Belgrade, he moved in 1991 to Switzerland where he enjoyed prolific concertmaster and solo career, performing regularly over 30 major concertos for violin and orchestra.
+Robert Bokor was born in Skopje, Yugoslavia, today North Macedonia, into a musical family of Central and Eastern European heritage.
+He grew up in Belgrade where he also began his musical training on the violin at the Mokranjac Music School, the oldest music school in Serbia.
+At the age of 11, he made his solo debut with the Belgrade Philharmonic Orchestra.
+Within a short time, he went on to win numerous awards and competitions as well as frequently appearing on radio and television broadcasts.
+After completing his studies at the University of Arts in Belgrade, he moved in 1991 to Switzerland where he enjoyed prolific concertmaster and solo career, regularly performing all major violin concertos as well as many rarely performed works for violin and orchestra.

-In 2009 he made his conducting debut with the Arpeggione Orchestra, replacing at very short notice Vladimir Ashkenazy for the concert in Milan's Sala Verdi.
-Subsequently he was appointed the orchestra's next Chief Conductor, to succeed Alexander Rudin in the season 2010/11, leading to shift his focus from the violin to conducting.
-His wide-ranging experience as former concertmaster and solo violinist highly influenced his conducting and gave his work with orchestras a unique stamp.
+In 2009 Robert Bokor made his conducting debut with the Arpeggione Kammerorchester Hohenems, replacing at very short notice Vladimir Ashkenazy for the concert in Milan's Sala Verdi.
+Soon, many conducting invitations from the orchestras in Europe, Israel and Asia followed.
+Subsequently he was appointed the Arpeggione Orchestra's next Chief Conductor, to succeed Alexander Rudin in 2011, leading to shift his focus from the violin to conducting.
+His wide-ranging experience as former concertmaster and soloists highly influenced his approach to conducting and gives his work with orchestras a unique stamp.